lanjiangboston/GiniClust/README.md

-# GiniClust
+# PyGiniClust

-GiniClust is a clustering method implemented in R for detecting rare cell types from large-scale single-cell gene expression data.
+PyGiniClust is a clustering method implemented in R for detecting rare cell types from large-scale single-cell gene expression data.
 It can be applied to datasets originating from different platforms, such as multiplex qPCR data, traditional single-cell RNAseq or newly emerging UMI-based single-cell RNAseq, e.g. inDrops and Drop-seq.
-GiniClust is created and maintained by the Yuan Lab at DFCI.
+PyGiniClust is created and maintained by the Yuan Lab at DFCI.

 Preparation
 -----------